Northernside/blog/articles/mc-data-scraping.md

 I hope you enjoyed reading this article.
 If you have any questions or feedback, feel free to reach out to me on Discord [@northernsidepng](https://discord.com/users/434417514332815370) or via E-Mail [contact@northernsi.de](mailto:contact@northernsi.de).
 I'm always happy to help and answer your questions.

+All in all, my current amount of scraped profiles is around 61.5 million.
+Doing some calculations, you'll find out that there are about 62.5 to 63 million Minecraft accounts in total.
+This means that I've scraped about 97.6% of all Minecraft accounts, which is a huge number.

 Have a great day and happy scraping!

 *P.S.: Make sure to check out my friend's blog post as well: [How to Make a List of Nearly Every Minecraft Player](https://matdoes.dev/minecraft-uuids) by [matdoesdev](https://matdoes.dev).*